criteo/kerberos-docker/README.md

 server port : `nmap -A 10.5.0.3/32 -p 22`).

 Now you can debug code and do `kinit bob` on host machine directly.

+The order of `entries` and `names` is important in `/etc/hosts`.
+To resolve name from IP address, the resolver takes the first one (horizontally) if mutiple names are possible; and to resolve IP address from name , the resolver takes the first entry (vertically) if multiple IP addresses are possible/ You can use `resolveip <IP|name>`, `getent hosts <IP|name>` or just take a look `/etc/hosts`.

 ## References